-Tamdhu distillery was founded by a group of blenders led by one William Grant.
-Seeking to secure a regular supply of malt for their blends they chose a site near the village of Knockando in Speyside and hired the renowned distillery architect Charles Doig to design the project.
-Tamdhu first distilled in 1897 but just two years later it was sold on to Highland Distillers with whom it would remain for more than 100 years.
+Tamdhu distillery was founded by a group of blenders led by William Grant.
+Seeking to secure a reliable supply of malt for their blends, they chose a site near the village of Knockando in Speyside.
+Renowned distillery architect Charles Doig was hired to design the project.
+The first distillation took place in 1897 and within two years the distillery had been sold to Highland Distillers.

-In spite of a lengthy closure between 1927 and 1947, Tamdhu’s popularity as blend fodder remained intact, featuring prominently in both The Famous Grouse and Cutty Sark brands.
-Despite this, Highland Distillers, now part of Edrington, saw fit to mothball the distillery in 2010, seemingly bringing an end to a proud history of more than 112 years.
+Despite a lengthy closure between 1927 and 1947, Tamdhu’s gained a reputation as good blending stock.
+Over the years it has featured prominently in blends like The Famous Grouse and Cutty Sark.
+Despite its usefulness, Highland Distillers, by then part of Edrington, saw fit to mothball the distillery in 2010.

-Fortunately Tamdhu wouldn’t lie dormant for long however.
-Just two years later, Ian Macleod Distillers, owner of Glengoyne, The Isle of Skye blend and the Smokehead single malt, stepped in.
-Tamdhu was relaunched in 2013 in the form of a 10 year old single malt, presented in a glorious Victorian-themed bottle.
-This would later be followed by the limited edition ‘Batch Strength’ release.
-Predominantly matured in Sherry casks, Tamdhu has won many fans with it’s rich flavour profile.
+Fortunately Tamdhu didn’t lie dormant for long, however.
+Within two years, Ian Macleod Distillers, owner of Glengoyne, The Isle of Skye blend and the Smokehead single malt brand, stepped in.
+Tamdhu was relaunched in 2013 in the form of a 10 year old single malt, presented in a gorgeous Victorian-themed bottle.
+This was later followed by the limited edition ‘Batch Strength’ release.
+Predominantly matured in Sherry casks, Tamdhu has won many fans with its rich flavour profile.

 Taste: Sherry again, touch of Cinnamon and Oak Spice, Dark Honey, Brown Sugar and Dark Chocolate.